 In the machine repair shop aboard USS Ronald Reagan (CVN 76), time ticks by at the speed of a spinning lathe shaving down a piece of steel.
-While spring-shaped metal chips fly into the air and pile onto the floor, the sound of jets landing on the flight deck booms overhead-each hit serving as a reminder that time is running out. achinery Repairman 1st Class Adam Lachman, repair division leading petty officer, from East Meadow, New York, and Machinery Repairman 2nd Class Kyle Martin, from Houston, led Ronald Reagan's machine repair team in redesigning and fabricating a tool that helped to repair parts of the ship's arresting gear wire system, May 30.
+While spring-shaped metal chips fly into the air and pile onto the floor, the sound of jets landing on the flight deck booms overhead-each hit serving as a reminder that time is running out.

-"I like to live by the statement: 'If we can't fix it, only God can," Lachman said.
+"I like to live by the statement: 'If we can't fix it, only God can,'" Lachman said.
 "There's never been a repair that Ronald Reagan's machine shop couldn't complete."